Riddle’s quiz maker cookies and tracking

 The short answer?

-We place very few cookies – and unlike many quiz maker companies, do not collect any personal information from your quiz takers.
+We place very few cookies – and unlike many quiz maker companies, our cookies are all anonymous session cookies.
+They do not collect any personal information from your quiz takers.

 Please refer to this page where we list all our cookies and also keep an archive of changes made to the cookies over time.